 We lead the way in Next Generation Sequencing (NGS) services as we develop and provide customizable NGS solutions and bioinformatics support for pharmaceutical and biotech companies, health care providers and academic institutions.
 The company has always embraced quality challenges and obtained ISO/IEC 17025 [L518] and ISO 15189 [M308] accreditation for its services.
 If required, G(C)LP compliance can be offered.
 Our outstanding quality assurance offers customers confidence and trust.

-Our close contacts with technology providers and numerous collaborations with academic facilities give you access to the most advanced sequencing methodologies.
+Our well-established contacts with technology providers, our collaborations with academic researchers, and our participation in numerous scientific consortia spark our innovation to grant you access to the most advanced sequencing methodologies and solutions.

 Transformation of the company since its creation in 2002…